sobhanAhmadian/netbalance-analysis/README.md

     | Stage 2 - Full Test Evaluation | [`src/netbalance/jobs/model_evaluation/results/sanger/beta/eta/brfsyn.py`](./src/netbalance/jobs/model_evaluation/results/sanger/beta/eta/brfsyn.py) |
     | Stage 2 - Balanced Evaluation | [`src/netbalance/jobs/model_evaluation/results/sanger/beta/beta/brfsyn.py`](./src/netbalance/jobs/model_evaluation/results/sanger/beta/beta/brfsyn.py) |
     | Stage 2 - Entity-balanced Evaluation | [`src/netbalance/jobs/model_evaluation/results/sanger/beta/rho/brfsyn.py`](./src/netbalance/jobs/model_evaluation/results/sanger/beta/rho/brfsyn.py) |

-## 📂 Jobs Directory

-The python scripts in the `jobs` directory are designed to be run as standalone scripts.
-It contains two main directories:

-- `data_analysis`: Contains scripts for the dataset analysis.
-- `model_evaluation`: This directory contains scripts for running evaluation frameworks on different models.
-It is organized into two subdirectories:
-  - `calculations`: Stage 1 of the evaluation framework, as discribed in the tutorials.
-  - `results`: Stage 2 of the evaluation framework, as discribed in the tutorials.

-Both `calculations` and `results` are first organized by dataset, and then by training methodology.
-The `results` directory is further subdivided by evaluation framework—such as `beta`, `eta`, and `rho`.
-Finally, each of these subdirectories contains scripts for different models.